 When dealing with an ADHD diagnosis, it’s crucial to take intersectionality into account and learn from those who have the lived experiences, and ensuring that our behaviour and language is supportive not inflammatory.

-Want more tailored support in creating a more neuroinclusive workplace culture in your teams to enable your ADHDers to thrive?
+Want more tailored support to create a neuroinclusive workplace culture in your teams to enable your neurodivergents to thrive?

-Get in touch with ADHD Girls to discuss neurodiversity workplace training or book Sam as a speaker at your next event.
+Get in touch with us to discuss neurodiversity workplace training and book Sam as a speaker at your next event.

 You can access the conference recording here.